| | ForewordThis pamphlet is designed to help

 downspouts and waterproofing of foundation walls, should be in

+accordance with specifications.
 Damp spots on walls or floor are

 not necessarily an indication of leakage.
 In humid areas,